Not many people realize this, DIY-ing is a BIG aspect of the prepper lifestyle.

 FIFO Can Storage System

 Properly storing your food is something you need to learn if you want to make it through the apocalypse.
 Yep, you need a solid prepper pantry for that.
-One aspect we'd love you to DIY is a can storage system that follows FIFO's principle — first in, first out.
+One aspect we’d like you to DIY is a can storage system that follows the FIFO principle—first in, first out.

 At the end of the day, when SHTF, we all just want to survive and live to see another day.
 What better way to do that than to have reliable survival gear handcrafted by you?

-Check out these awesome projects to help you up your survival game:
+Check out these awesome survival projects to help you up your SHTF game:

-Sometimes we're pro at starting fires; other times, we just get kicked in the butt again and again.
-It can get frustrating, but we don't have to suffer that all the time, especially if we’ve got some homemade firestarters on hand.
+Sometimes you’re a pro at starting fires; other times, you just get kicked in the butt again and again.
+It can get frustrating, but you don’t have to suffer that all the time, especially if you’ve got some homemade firestarters on hand.

-You can put it in your backpack or gear the next time you head out but just make sure that your jar is tightly sealed and spill-proof.
+You can put the jar in your backpack or gear the next time you head out but just make sure it’s tightly sealed and spill-proof.

 When out in the wild, having something on you to protect you or help you hunt will be heaven-sent.
-If you want to keep things on the down-low, a survival slingshot is the perfect tool to have.
+A slingshot is the perfect tool to have if you want to keep things on the down low.

 It’s useful and effective when you want to catch small game.
 The best thing is that it’s pretty easy to make, and you can buy all the materials needed to build it at your local hardware store.

-To get you started, you'll need the following:
+To get started on this survival project, you’ll need the following: